 The authors of scholarly articles always list the sources of their information.
 These references are usually listed at the end of an article, but they may appear in the form of footnotes, endnotes or a bibliography.

 These are periodicals that one typically finds at grocery stores, airport newsstands, or bookstores in a shopping mall.
 Magazines are designed to appeal to a broad segment of the population, and contain relatively brief articles written in a readable, non-technical language.
 Articles written for a wide audience and are useful when looking for information on current events, special topics and general interests.
-Examples include: Car and Driver, Cosmopolitan, Esquire, Essence, Rolling Stone, Sports Illustrated, and Vogue.
+Examples include: Car and Driver, Essence, Rolling Stone, Sports Illustrated, and Psychology Today.

 These periodicals, which are usually issued weekly, can be useful for information on trending topics or current events, but their articles seldom have the depth or authority of scholarly articles.
 Examples include: Newsweek, Time, and U.S. News and World Report.

 These periodicals cover a specific profession or field of interest and report on developments, trends and news in a profession, trade, or industry.
-Examples include: Library Journal, Automotive News, Psychology Today, and Nursing.
+Advertising will be geared toward professionals in that specific field, and may include information promoting upcoming professional conferences.
+Examples include: Library Journal, Young Children, and Nursing.